The Federation Strikes Back: A Survey of Federated Learning Privacy Attacks, Defenses, Applications, and Policy Landscape: Application Use Cases and Policy Drivers

-Additionally, IoT has been promoted as a use-case for edge networks where networks are bandwidth-limited and storage and compute is also limited.
-These systems operate in a variety of environments often characterized by having stringent operational requirements despite having to cope with sophisticated adversarial influences and constraints in both computational and network resources.
+Additionally, IoT has been promoted as a use-case for edge networks where bandwidth, storage, and compute are limited.
+These systems operate in a variety of environments often characterized a stringent operational requirements, despite having to cope with sophisticated adversarial influences and constraints in both computational and network resources.
 These environments include resource-constraints inhibiting information exchange to other nodes, specifically a central node with which centralized computation and decisions can be conducted.
-Federated approaches have been proposed for use in sensor networks, swarms of unmanned aerial vehicle and on coalition networks for shared situational awareness.
+Federated approaches have been proposed for use in sensor networks, swarms of unmanned aerial vehicles and on coalition networks for shared situational awareness.
 They have also been proposed for FL at the edge by reducing the network overhead incurred by such learning processes \cite{wang2019fledge}.
-The promise of IoT and edge computing will continue to be revealed, with FL techniques potentially as a main driver of the technologies.
+The promise of IoT and edge computing will continue to be revealed, with FL techniques potentially being a main driver of the technologies.